Frequently Asked Questions

 Parents can visit but they won’t be able to sleep on campus.
 However, there are many hotels nearby.

 Are students allowed to leave for family emergencies?
-Yes.

 Is there a school uniform?